 Accommodation in India is generally easy to get and more often than not, affordable in its price ranges.

-A digital nomad favourite, coliving in india offers a range of options for places to stay ranging from weekly, monthly and yearly accomodation plans.
+A digital nomad favorite, coliving in India offers a range of options for places to stay ranging from weekly, monthly, and yearly accommodation plans.

 They host fully furnished, specially-designed living spaces to create an inspiring environment for people to interact and share experiences.

 Like this Spacious Rural House with Pool and Sports facilities included in Bangalore.

 While it is difficult to narrow in on the exact accommodation available in India, Anyplace is a great way to look for digital nomad housing or digital nomad accommodation in India based on which city you plan to be staying in.